 Independent work by undergraduates in mathematics comes in many varieties.
 It may consist of an exposition of a novel approach to, or perspective on, a particular area or problem in pure or applied mathematics.
 In rarer cases, it may consist of new theorems, conjectures, computations, or applications that were previously unknown.
 In all cases, the emphasis is placed on the ability to delve deeply into a mathematical area, and to communicate mathematical ideas in this area with rigor, motivation, clarity, and logical reasoning.

-The formal independent work requirements in the mathematics department consist of a junior seminar and/or junior paper during each term of the junior year, and a senior thesis in the final year.
+The formal independent work requirements in the mathematics department consist of a junior seminar and/or junior paper during each term of the junior year, (with all students completing at least one junior seminar) and a senior thesis in the final year.

 Table of Contents

 - Some suggestions for writing a good mathematics paper

 - Some suggestions for giving a good mathematics lecture

 All mathematics majors are expected to take a junior seminar during at least one semester of their junior year.
 In the other semester they can participate in a second junior seminar, or they can write a junior paper instead.

 The purpose of the junior seminar (besides learning an interesting bit of mathematics not usually taught in courses) is to learn and experience the art of mathematical exposition, i.e. how to speak and write mathematics in a way that is accessible, clear, and interesting to others.
 Communicating mathematics can be just as important as doing mathematics!
 The junior year is an ideal time to learn and practice these skills.

 Finding and using mathematical references to compile relevant material for a

 talk or paper is also a skill that students will get experience with while participating in a junior seminar.